There is no better way to experience a truly festive season in Europe than visiting Bruges at Christmas time!

 Simon Stevin Market

-Another smaller Christmas Market takes place at the Simon Stevinplain, named after a famous Belgian mathematician that invented the decimal system for fractions.
+Another smaller Christmas Market takes place at the Simon Stevinplain, named after a famous Belgian mathematician who invented the decimal system for fractions.
 During the festive period, the rows of linden trees on the square are decorated with lights, which look super cool in the evening.

 Just walk to the right of Belfry Tower, and in a few minutes, you’ll get to the Simon Stevinplain.
 It is hard to miss!
 At the front of the market, there is a traditional merry-go-round style carousel for kids and toilets.
 This market is way smaller and more intimate.